-Our latest research, conducted as part of our guides to current and savings accounts, asked how banks were measuring the climate impacts of projects they were lending to and what their plans were to change practices to meet globally agreed targets.
+Our latest research, conducted as part of our guides to ethical bank accounts and ethical savings accounts, asked how banks were measuring the climate impacts of projects they were lending to and what their plans were to change practices to meet globally agreed targets.
 The 36 banks and building societies were then rated as either a best, middle or worst for their carbon management and reporting.

 Only two small ethical lenders, Triodos Bank and the Ecology Building Society, appeared to have properly grasped the seriousness of the situation and received a best rating.
 They had both partnered with the Dutch “Partnership for Carbon Accounting Financials” in order to report their carbon emissions, including those in their loans and investments.
 Both received a best rating.